joellidin/drivel-server/README.md

 ### Server

-To run the server you need to run:
+You can run the server with

 ```bash
 uvicorn drivel_server.server:app --reload